Introduction

 Key Partners

-The main key partners of Tesla are its suppliers, alliances, government, and charging points.
-Although it manufactures the entire units of its cars, it also purchases some parts from third parties which are served as the biggest key partners to sustain the continuous production of EVs.
+Tesla’s main key partners are its suppliers, alliances, government, and charging points.
+Although it manufactures all the units of its cars, it also purchases some parts from third parties, which serve as the biggest key partners in sustaining the continuous production of EVs.
 Similarly, to increase its market shares and production capacity for electric vehicles and solar panels, it has allied with Toyota and Panasonic.
-The government also provides various Tax incentives to Tesla for creating huge employment opportunities and focusing on green energy solutions in the United States.
-Lastly, to provide charging facilities to its customers, the company has established various charging stations at different hotels, restaurants, resorts, and shopping centers which also serve as its business partners.
+The government also provides various tax incentives to Tesla to create huge employment opportunities and focus on green energy solutions in the United States.
+Lastly, to provide charging facilities to its customers, the company has established various charging stations at different hotels, restaurants, resorts, and shopping centres, which also serve as its business partners.

 Key Activities